 Materials

-Even the cheapest examples use 600D poly – which has decent levels of abrasion resistance and durability.
+Even the cheapest examples use 600D poly – which has decent abrasion resistance and durability.

 Sizing